Global Strong Solutions to the Three-Dimensional Axisymmetric Compressible Navier-Stokes Equations with Large Initial Data and Vacuum: A Priori Estimates ( 1 ): Upper Bound of the density

-Next, we proceed to estimate the effective viscous flux $G$.
-Utilizing the fact that $G$ solves the Neumann boundary problem and is axisymmetric, we adopt the approach in \cite{FLL} to derive the corresponding estimates.
+Next, we estimate the effective viscous flux $G$.
+Since $G$ is axisymmetric and solves a Neumann boundary problem, we can exploit this symmetry to reduce the three-dimensional problem to a two-dimensional one.
+This reduction allows us to apply the approach in \cite{FLL}, which deals with problems in two-dimensional bounded simply connected domains, to derive the corresponding estimates.

+We note that the method in \cite{FLL} relies on the boundary condition $(\mathbf{u} \cdot n)|_{\p \OM}=0$ to cancel out the singularity.
+However, in our setting, the periodicity in the $x_3$-direction prevents us from imposing boundary conditions on the top and bottom surfaces of $\OM$.
+The absence of these boundary conditions obstructs direct estimates for $G$ over the entire domain $\OM$.